Nassau County Divorce Lawyer

 Fault-Based Grounds

-• Adultery: If one spouse engages in a sexual relationship outside the marriage, this can be cited as grounds for divorce.
-Proving adultery in court can involve complicated legal and evidential challenges, necessitating skilled legal representation to substantiate claims effectively.
+- Adultery: If one spouse engages in a sexual relationship outside the marriage, this can be cited as grounds for divorce.
+Proving adultery in court can involve complicated legal and evidentiary challenges, necessitating skilled legal representation to substantiate claims effectively.

-• Cruel and Inhuman Treatment: This involves behavior that endangers the physical or mental well-being of a spouse, such as emotional abuse or physical violence.
-The implications of such claims can impact divorce outcomes significantly, particularly in custody and support decisions.
+- Cruel and Inhuman Treatment: This involves behavior that endangers the physical or mental well-being of a spouse, such as emotional abuse or physical violence.
+The implications of such claims can significantly impact divorce outcomes, particularly in custody and support decisions.

-• Confinement in Prison: If a spouse has been incarcerated for three or more consecutive years, the other spouse can file for divorce on this basis.
-Navigating the legal system under these circumstances can be complex, especially when considering the financial implications on family assets.
+- Confinement in Prison: If a spouse has been incarcerated for three or more consecutive years, the other spouse can file for divorce on this basis.
+Navigating the legal system under these circumstances can be complex, especially when considering the financial implications for family assets.

 Common Types of Divorce